Essential Gear for Adventure Cycle Touring

 There’s affordable, well-made equipment out there to suit every type of tour.
 But few of us can expect to walk into a single shop and find it all in one place.

-2. Unfortunately, there’s no standard recipe for the ‘perfect’ bike-touring setup.
+2. There’s no standard recipe for the ‘perfect’ bike-touring setup.

 We naturally want to know, quickly and unambiguously, what the obvious go-to items of gear are.
 It’s normal in the age of comparison sites, ‘likes’ and user reviews.